[output_post_excerpt]

 METATRON: Who are you?

-METATRON: These hold great power, but they are not from God.
+METATRON: These do hold great power, but they are not from God.
 The amulets fit perfectly together… forming ancient writing.
 Greek?
 My Greek is rusty.
 Let’s see.
 Uh..
 Fff… Fos – okay, that’s light, Foros… carry, bring, bring- Lightbringer!
 Oh.
 He’s always enjoyed playing with words.
 He might as well have asked them to graffiti “Satan was here” on the crystal floor.

 METATRON: No no!
 What’s happening?
 What are you doing!?
 And when did you put on meat suits?